socketsupply/socket/api/CONFIG.md

 Key | Default Value | Description
 :--- | :--- | :---
-icon |  |  The icon to use for identifying your app on Android. aapt_no_compress |  |  Extensions of files that will not be stored compressed in the APK. enable_standard_ndk_build |  |  Enables gradle based ndk build rather than using external native build (standard ndk is the old slow way) main_activity |  |  Name of the MainActivity class.
+aapt_no_compress |  |  Extensions of files that will not be stored compressed in the APK. enable_standard_ndk_build |  |  Enables gradle based ndk build rather than using external native build (standard ndk is the old slow way) main_activity |  |  Name of the MainActivity class.
 Could be overwritten by custom native code.